Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Texans stats and trends

-- The Texans have an ATS record of 4-5 in their nine games as an underdog of 7.5 points or more this year.
+- The Texans have an against the spread record of 4-5 in their nine games when underdogs by 7.5 points or more this season.

-- Houston's games this year have eclipsed the over/under four times in 12 opportunities (33.3%).
+- Houston's games this year have eclipsed the over/under in 33.3% of its opportunities (four times in 12 games with a set point total).

-- Houston is 5-0 against the spread and 2-3 overall when the team scores more than 20.8 points.
+- Houston is 5-0 against the spread and 2-3 overall in games when it puts up more than 20.8 points.

 Home and road insights

-- Seattle is 3-3 against the spread, and 2-4 overall, away from home.

-- Seattle has hit the over once in six road games this season.
+- In six road games this season, Seattle has gone over the total once.

-- The average point total in Seahawks away games this season is 48.8 points, 7.3 more than this matchup's over/under (41.5).
+- The average point total in Seahawks away games this season is 48.8 points, 7.3 more than this outing's over/under (41.5).

 Powered by Data Skrive.